l3-team/DbUserBundle/README.md

 }
 ```

-* For Symfony 4 and 5 :
+* For Symfony 4 and 5 and 6 :
 Verify if the line are present in config/bundles.php file (if not present, just add the line) :
 ```
 # config/bundles.php